WHAT IS THE MODERN AGE IN ENGLISH LITERATURE

 - Critical analysis

-writers makes exams much easier.
+Knowing features, themes, and writers makes exams much easier.

-Misunderstandings About the Modern Age
+Common Misunderstandings About the Modern Age

-Many students struggle with modern
+Many students struggle with modern literature because of common misconceptions.

-literature is meaningless”
+“Modern literature is meaningless. ”

 Wrong.